wolferliu/ExcelAndDbJava/README.md

 ExcelAndDbJava
 ==============

-A tool to import / export data between Excel And Db in Java
+Hi, This is a tool for import and export data between database and excel.
+I wrote it in Java, so the UI is not very good, but it works.
+Tell me your opinion, thank you!